a building - founders hall at dusk

 Academic & Career Advising Center

-Cal Poly Humboldt’s Academic and Career Advising Center (ACAC) strives to provide individualized and culturally responsible services and resources to all Humboldt students and alumni.
+Cal Poly Humboldt’s Academic and Career Advising Center (ACAC) strives to provide individualized and culturally responsible services and resources to all Cal Poly Humboldt students and alumni.
 All students can come in for questions about GE requirements, DARS review, and other topics related to academics.
-All students have a career advisor based on their major that can help with career exploration, developing your résumé, and applying to jobs, internships and graduate school.
-We also have computers available for student use, informative handouts, a career library, and the Career Clothing Closet with free professional clothes!
+All students have a career advisor based on their major that can help with career exploration, developing your résumé, and applying to jobs, internships, and graduate school.
+Once we are back on campus, we also have computers available for student use, informative handouts, a career library, and the Career Clothing Closet with free professional clothes!
 For more information visit acac.humboldt.edu/

-Handshake Humboldt Handshake is exclusively for Humboldt students.
-It is a 24/7 job and internship database that includes on-campus and off-campus, work-study, part-time, full-time, temporary, summer, internship and career positions.
-Sign up for workshops, on-campus interviews and special events.
+Handshake Cal Poly Humboldt Handshake is exclusively for Cal Poly Humboldt students.
+It is a 24/7 job and internship database that includes on-campus and off-campus, work-study, part-time, full-time, temporary, summer, internship, and career positions.
+Sign up for workshops, on-campus interviews, and special events.

 Academic Calendar

 The Academic Calendar is a list of dates and deadlines throughout the Academic Year.
-Visit the Office of the Registrar’s website for the academic calendar for the current academic year and a list of upcoming deadlines.
+Visit the Office of the Registrar’s website to view the academic calendar for the current academic year and a list of upcoming deadlines.

 Children’s Center

-The Humboldt Children's Center provides affordable high quality child care and early education programs in support of Humboldt students, staff & faculty families.
+The Cal Poly Humboldt Children's Center provides affordable high quality child care and early education programs in support of Cal Poly Humboldt students, staff & faculty’s families.
 Fall semester registration is scheduled for the last two weeks in July.
-Spring semester registration takes place during the first week in January.
+Spring semester registration takes place during the first week of January.
 Summer registration begins May 1st.
 Hours are 7:30 a.m. to 5:30 p.m. during the academic year.
 The Children's Center is open most of the year.
 Visit childrencenter.humboldt.edu for more information.

 Dreamer Student Resources

 The California State University will be providing free immigration legal services for CSU students and employees.
-Humboldt also provides additional services, events, and resources for dreamer students.
+Cal Poly Humboldt also provides additional services, events, and resources for dreamer students.
 Visit dreamers.humboldt.edu for more information.

 Faculty Office Hours